omkar-shelke25/ckad-killercoda/Sidecar-Container-Logging/intro.md

-# 🚀 CKAD: Sidecar Container for Logging
+# CKAD: Sidecar Container for Logging

-## 📋 Your Mission

-Your task is to create a sidecar container named `logger-con` that mounts the same volume as the main `cleaner-con` container and outputs log information to stdout for easier monitoring.
+You will add a **sidecar container** to an existing Deployment to capture log files and stream them to stdout.
+This is a common pattern for making application logs accessible via `kubectl logs`.

-Click **🎬 Start Scenario** to begin your sidecar logging journey!
+Click **Start Scenario** to begin.